joeldodich/zubridge/README.md

 Zubridge uses an additional Zustand store in the front-end (renderer) process, which is synchronized in one direction with your application store in the back-end (main) process.

-Actions from the front-end are dispatched via IPC (Electron) or commands / events (Tauri) to the back-end store, which handles them and updates state accordingly.
-The front-end store then receives these state updates and synchronizes itself automatically.
+Actions from the front-end are dispatched to the back-end store via IPC (Electron) or by utilizing the provided `invoke` function (Tauri).
+The back-end store processes these actions and updates its state.
+The front-end store automatically synchronizes by listening for state updates sent via IPC events (Electron) or through the provided `listen` function (Tauri).

 ### Getting Started